Related News items

 -

-6 Will large rises in fees occur in subsequent years?
+5 Will large rises in fees occur in subsequent years?

 -

-7 What has been done to contain costs?
+6 What has been done to contain costs?

 -

-8 How do RACS fees compare to other Colleges nationally and internationally?
+7 How do RACS fees compare to other Colleges nationally and internationally?

-RACS Training fees are more expensive than most fees in other medical Colleges in Australia and Aotearoa New Zealand.
+RACS training fees are more expensive than most fees in other medical Colleges in Australia and Aotearoa New Zealand.
 This is primarily because of our devolved model of surgical training, the need for skills courses to train across our competencies, and our approach to accredit individual training posts rather than entire hospitals and jurisdictions.
-The AMC/MCNZ recognise that our training programs graduate world class surgeons with a globally transportable qualification.
-Nonetheless, other medical colleges are also needing to increase fees to cover rising costs.

 There are some surgical courses provided by universities which have an annual fee which is substantially above RACS training fees.
-Additionally, surgical Colleges in the UK, Europe and North America have lower training fees primarily because of higher numbers of Trainees and Fellows allowing for economies of scale.
+Additionally, surgical colleges in the UK, Europe and North America have lower training fees primarily because of higher numbers of Trainees and Fellows allowing for economies of scale.
 Their models of training do not compare to our training programs, where RACS is able to maintain quality and standards uniformly across all Australian and Aotearoa New Zealand training sites.

 -

-9 What if I am experiencing financial hardship?
+8 What if I am experiencing financial hardship?

 We are acutely aware that there are cost of living pressures, particularly rising interest rates and high inflation, which are being felt in the current economic climate across Australian and Aotearoa New Zealand.
 Many doctors in Australia will also experience rises in their HECS debts.